 A few confusing terms or concepts that I encourage you to read up on a day before your interview:

 - Type I and Type II errors

 - False Positive Rate and True Negative Rate

 I frequently have to look up the difference between these terms and I am sure most of you do as well.
 These can stump you if asked in an interview.
 You know the answer, but the slight differences just aren’t coming to you.

 Make sure to revise such terms a day before the interview.
 Refer to our glossary of common machine learning and data science terms for a quick idea around these concepts.

 These are just some last-minute tips.
 The entire data science interview preparation is a long process.
 You need to start months in advance and build your profile.
 There are also multiple rounds in a data science hiring process, including:

 - On-site interview, which has several rounds like technical, case studies, puzzles, guesstimate, and more.

 The ‘Ace Data Science Interviews‘ course covers all of these rounds in detail.
 The course also has a rich collection of Interview Questions along with many helpful tips and tricks.
 This could significantly increase your chances of acing your next Data Science Interview.
-So make sure to check it out!You can also read this article on Analytics Vidhya's Android APP
+So make sure to check it out!You can also read this article on our Mobile APP